-- "the Partnership," "we," "our," "us" or like terms refer to Antero Midstream Partners LP and its subsidiaries; - "Predecessor" refers to the portion of Antero's midstream business and assets, consisting of its gathering systems and compressor stations, that were contributed to Midstream Operating prior to the closing of our initial public offering (the "IPO") of common units representing limited partner interests in the Partnership on November 10, 2014. - · "Midstream Operating" refers to Antero Midstream LLC, our wholly owned subsidiary, which owns Antero's midstream business and assets, consisting of its gathering systems and compressor stations, that were contributed to Midstream Operating prior to the closing of our IPO; - · "Antero" refers to Antero Resources Corporation; - · "Antero Investment" refer to Antero Resources Investment LLC, the owner of our general partner and the owner of a 72.3% interest in Antero; and - "our general partner" or "Midstream Management" refers to Antero Resources Midstream Management LLC.
+- "the Partnership," "we," "our," "us" or like terms refer to Antero Midstream Partners LP and its subsidiaries; - "Predecessor" refers to the portion of Antero's midstream business and assets, consisting of its gathering systems and compressor stations, that were contributed to Midstream Operating prior to the closing of our initial public offering (the "IPO") of common units representing limited partner interests in the Partnership on November 10, 2014. - "Midstream Operating" refers to Antero Midstream LLC, our wholly owned subsidiary, which owns Antero's midstream business and assets, consisting of its gathering systems and compressor stations, that were contributed to Midstream Operating prior to the closing of our IPO; - "Antero" refers to Antero Resources Corporation; - "Antero Investment" refer to Antero Resources Investment LLC, the owner of our general partner; - "Antero Water LLC Predecessor" refers to Antero Water LLC prior to its contribution to us by Antero on September 23, 2015; and - "our general partner" or "Midstream Management" refers to Antero Resources Midstream Management LLC.